istresearch/scrapy-cluster/docs/topics/debugging.rst

 The LogFactory does not interfere with the Scrapy based logger, so if you are more comfortable using it then you are free to tinker with the Scrapy logging settings `here <http://doc.scrapy.org/en/latest/topics/logging.html>`_.

+**Typical Issues**

+* Continuous 504 Timeouts may indicate your spider machines cannot reach the public internet
+* Cannot connect to Redis/Kafka/Zookeeper, look into your network configuration.
+* Lots of errors when writing to a Kafka topic - Kafka is in an unhappy state and should be looked at.

 Redis Monitor
 ^^^^^^^^^^^^^